-Introduction 353 Anti-Kickback Analysis 353 Overview of Interactions with Specialty Pharmacies 355 Types of Contractual Relationships Between Pfizer and SPPs 356 Non-Discount Arrangements 356 Discount Arrangements with SPPs 357 Materials Provided to SPPs 357 Privacy Requirements & SPP Data 357 Field Commercial Colleagues and Interactions with SPPs 358 SAS NAD Interactions with SPPs 358 Other Field Commercial Colleague Interactions with SPPs 358 Sales Interactions with Specialty Pharmacy HCPs and SPP Office Staff 358 Interactions with Specialty Pharmacy Sales Representatives.
-359 Approval Process for Sales Representative Interaction 360 Field Commercial Colleague SPP Interaction Approval Process 360 For More Information 361
+Introduction 350 Anti-Kickback Analysis 350 Overview of Interactions with Spe ecialty Pharmacies 352 Types of Contractual Relationshi os Between Pfizer and SPPs 353 Non-Discount Arrangements 353 Discount Arrangements with SPPs 354 Materials Provided to SPPs 354 Privacy Requirements & SPP Da ta 354 Field Commercial Colleagues and d Interactions with SPPs 355 SAS NAD Interactions with S PPs 355 Other Field Commercial Colle eague Interactions with SPPs 355 Sales Interactions with Speci alty Pharmacy HCPs and SPP Offi ice Staff 355 Interactions with Specialty Ph narmacy Sales Representatives 356 Approval Process for Sales Repr esentative Interaction 357 Field Commercial Colleague SPP Interaction Approval Process 357 For More Information 357

-Chapter #20 Non-Discount Arrangements with Specialty Pharmacies and Other Accounts
+Chapter #20 Special Types of Services Agreements - Interactions with Specialty Pharmacies

-Pfizer enters into a variety of contractual arrangements with its customers, including non-discount arrangements with customers to procure goods or services on behalf of Pfizer.
+Pfizer enters into a variety of contractual arrangements, including non-discount arrangements, with its customers, to procure goods or services on behalf of Pfizer.
 Specialty pharmacies sometimes referred to as Specialty Pharmacy Providers (SPPs) are amongst these customers.
 This Chapter discusses non-discount arrangements between Pfizer and SPPs or other accounts.
 Chapter 20 of the Orange Guide contains additional discussion about non-discount arrangements with SPPs when Pfizer enters into such arrangements with specialty pharmacies to participate in Defined Networks or to provide Supplemental Services to patients that have been prescribed a Pfizer product; Chapter 15 and Chapter 20 of the Orange Guide contains a discussion of non-discount arrangements with SPPs and organized customers, including managed care organizations, retail pharmacies, group purchasing organizations, and integrated delivery networks.